 - Abandonment for no just cause, and refusal and neglect to provide for the spouse while having the ability to provide; and

-When going through a divorce, parties often wonder how their property will be distributed.
+When obtaining a divorce, parties often wonder how their property will be distributed.
 Often, parties are able to agree on the disposition of all of their marital property, including real and personal property.
-If unable to agree, Tennessee courts must first determine what is marital property and what is considered separate property.
-The court then makes an equitable division of the marital estate.
-Courts consider various factors when making equitable divisions of marital property and our attorneys are knowledgeable to advise you on these factors and help you prepare.Marital v.
+Real property is a house or land.
+Personal property is your “stuff.”
+If unable to agree, Tennessee courts must first determine what marital property is and what is considered separate property.
+Separate property is not divisible by the court.
+It would include such things as an inheritance that is typically kept separate or investments accounts kept separate and owned prior to marriage, to name a few.
+The court makes an equitable division of the marital property in the estate.
+Equitable does not necessarily mean equal.
+Courts consider various factors when making equitable divisions of marital property and our attorneys are knowledgeable to advise you on these factors and help you prepare for trial.Marital v.
 Separate Property

 Generally, marital property is property acquired by either or both spouses during marriage up to the final divorce hearing and owned by either or both spouses at the time of filing the complaint.
 Separate property, among other assets, includes all real and personal property owned by a spouse before marriage.

-Our Goodlettsville divorce lawyers are experienced and knowledgeable of the statutory requirements and grounds for divorce in Tennessee.
+Our Goodlettsville divorce lawyers are experienced and knowledgeable of the statutory requirements and grounds for divorce in Tennessee as well as the application of those laws in Davidson County, Sumner County, and Robertson County.
 Our team of attorneys work hand-in-hand with you to strategize and gather the necessary evidence to obtain the results you desire.
 Call one of our family law attorneys today (615) 859-1328 to get started on your case.